 Cost per mile (CPM)

 This strategy, which means cost per thousand, is often adopted for product or brand exposure or visibility.
 It measures the number of times an ad is seen.
-The advertisers pay for per thousand views or impressions.
+The advertisers pay per thousand views or impressions.

 Pay Per Click (PPC)